Heat Pump System Balancing Explained

 System balancing has always mattered, but it carries far more weight with heat pumps than with traditional gas boilers.

 The reason comes down to temperature.
 Boilers run hot — hot enough that even a poorly balanced system tends to warm rooms eventually.
-Heat pumps operate at lower flow temperatures, which means heat is delivered gradually and consistently rather than in short bursts.
+Heat pumps operate at lower flow temperatures, meaning heat is delivered gradually rather than in short bursts.

 Signs Your System May Be Out of Balance

-You don't need specialist tools to identify a balancing problem.
-The signs tend to be fairly obvious:
+You don't need specialist tools to spot the problem.
+The signs tend to be fairly recognisable:

 Some rooms heat up quickly while others stay cold throughout the day